jagomf/jjscript/README.md

 Scans recursively for all files inside a given folder with a specific extension, zips them, and deletes originals.

+**NOTE**: This project is the NodeJS-based solution.
+For an executable standalone app that runs on Windows, Linux and macOS, try [JJpack](https://github.com/jagomf/jjpack).

 ## Install

 1. Make sure you have [NodeJS](https://nodejs.org/) installed.
 If you don't, go get it.